It’s almost Barbecue season again in Australia. So, it’s about time you dust off the old B.B.Q. Stove to make some fresh grub in your backyard!

 2. Clean Up After The Test

-Remember to clean the soapy water off your B.B.Q. kit with a damp cloth and dry it afterwards with a towel.
-This will eliminate the chances of damage to your gas bottle components and ensure a long life for your kit.
+Don’t forget to wipe off the soapy water from your B.B.Q. kit with a damp cloth and then dry it with a towel.
+Doing so helps prevent damage to your gas components and prolongs the life of your kit.

 3. Know When To Test

-If you don’t use the B.B.Q. we’d recommend frequently performing the soapy water test each time you reconnect the regulator to the gas cylinder.
-This is especially important if you haven’t used it in years.
+If you’re not regularly using the B.B.Q., we recommend doing the soapy water test every time you reconnect the regulator to the gas cylinder, especially if it’s been years since you last used it.

 Dish Soap Can Save Your Life!